sylhare/sylhare.github.io/_posts/2015-01-23-Working-with-agile.md

 - Kaizen 5S (Sort, Straighten / Set in order, Shine, Standardize, Sustain)

 ### AM.
 Agile Modeling
-Also called Xtreme Modeling, it was made by.
+Also called Xtrem Modeling, it was made by.
 Scott.
 Ambler

 - Active Stakeholder to get feedback
 - Architecture Envisioning clear vision for the future